-The Company and its subsidiaries have engaged Premier Fission Capital Co., Ltd. (PFC), currently a major shareholder of the Company, to provide management and administrative support services to the Company and its subsidiaries under a management and business consultancy agreement.
+The Company and its subsidiaries have engaged Premier Fission Capital Co., Ltd. (PFC) to provide management and administrative support services to the Company and its subsidiaries under a management and business consultancy agreement.
 The objective of such hiring is the separation of tasks (outsourcing) in order to employ the services of the centralized unit of the Premier Group, which is a type of centralization and cost sharing according to the size and volume of transactions of each company, in order to reduce overall costs from the Company having to recruit more personnel to handle all aspects of the support functions.